Server data from the Official MCP Registry

 capability manifest, read_contract, encode_call, prepare_tx (with eth_call

-simulation + deeplink + provenance warnings), decode_tx (via gulltoppr), and ENS
+simulation + deeplink/wallet hand-off + provenance warnings), decode_tx (via gulltoppr plus

-(stdio handshake + all 7 tools + a live tool call verified).
+(stdio handshake + core tools/utilities + a live tool call verified).
+The live smoke suite

 by Modelcontextprotocol · Developer Tools